derivada/derivada/README.md

 My main motivation to learn more in this field is the pure satisfaction and joy that comes from understanding a complex system and being able to develop it further.

+Goals for 2024:

+* Improve in competitive programming, learn new techniques and reach ~1800-2000 elo in Codeforces
+* Create portfolio webpage
+* Get an internship and learn a lot on it
+* Come back to learning pure mathematics at uni (trying to not fail every course)

-Coding goals for 2023 (striking ones where I have made significant progress):
+Goals for 2023 (striking ones where I have made significant progress):
-* Improve my code quality and profficiency
+* ~~Improve my code quality and profficiency~~
-* Finish the CS classes from my deegree
+* ~~Finish the CS classes from my deegree~~
-* Read about topics that I'm very interested in (Operative Systems, Computer Graphics, Database Systems, ...)
-* Create a full-stack Android application
+* Create a full-stack Android application (maybe next year)
 * ~~Learn a lot about software security, also about authentication protocols and services~~
 * ~~Continue studying at NTNU and try to get into another exchange program for next year~~
-* Get an internship for the summer
 * Have fun and be creative!

-Coding goals for 2022:
+Goals for 2022:

 * ~~Improve my code quality and profficiency~~
 * ~~Pass all my CS classes with a decent grade~~